 Grants are available to support the renovation of vacant buildings.
 A shell building built on speculation that has never been inhabited is not eligible, except in instances when the building is at least 5 years old without ever having a tenant.
 The building must be vacant for at least three months prior to application deadlines.
 Grants are also available to support the renovation or expansion of buildings occupied by a company operating in the state of North Carolina for at least 12 months.

 Community Development Block Grant Program Economic Development (CDBG Economic Development): The Community Development Block Grant Economic Development Program (CDBG Economic Development), which is administered by the North Carolina Department of Commerce, provides grants to local governments for public infrastructure development.
-Funds available are administered based on an annual federal allocation to North Carolina from the U.S. Department of Housing and Urban Development and are made available to most local governments for economic development projects.
+Funds are administered based on an annual federal allocation to North Carolina from the U.S. Department of Housing and Urban Development and are made available to most local governments for economic development projects.
 Companies cannot apply directly for this funding, but instead work collaboratively with a local government applicant.

 Eligible projects, primarily manufacturing projects, can receive a maximum of $10,000 to $15,000 per job committed depending on the tier designation of the county.
 Other types of projects can receive a maximum of $4,000 to $10,000 per job.
 CDBG Economic Development funds are limited to a maximum of $1,000,000 per project to a local government located in Tier 1 & 2 counties and $750,000 to a local government located in a Tier 3 county.
 The local government must provide at least one dollar for every three dollars provided by CDBG Economic Development.
-The 25 most economically distressed counties are not required to provide a local match.
+The state’s 25 most economically distressed counties are not required to provide a local match.

-Community Development Block Grants Building Reuse (CDBG Building Reuse) Program: The Community Development Block Grant Building Reuse Program (CDBG Building Reuse), which is administered by the North Carolina Department of Commerce, provides funds for renovation and up-fitting of vacant industrial and commercial buildings for economic development purposes.
-The building reuse program is designed to return vacant industrial/commercial buildings to economic use for new and/or expanding business and industry.
-The ultimate goal of the CDBG Building Reuse program is to provide jobs for low and moderate-income persons (LMI).
-The CDBG Building Reuse program is available to local government applicants that propose a project in conjunction with a company that wishes to place a vacant building into economic use resulting in the creation of permanent, full-time jobs.
-CDBG Building Reuse funds are limited to a maximum of $750,000 per local government.
-The grant amount is calculated based on $20,000 per job for tax credit eligible businesses and $12,000 per job for all other businesses.
+Community Development Block Grants Building Reuse (CDBG Building Reuse) Program: The CDBG Building Reuse Program, which is administered by the North Carolina Department of Commerce, provides funds to renovate and upfit vacant industrial and commercial buildings for economic development purposes.
+The program is designed to return vacant industrial/commercial buildings to economic use for new and/or expanding business and industry.
+The goal of the program is to provide jobs for low and moderate-income persons.
+The program is available to local government applicants that work in conjunction with a company that wishes to operate in a vacant building.
+The project must result in the creation of permanent, full-time jobs.
+A CDBG Building Reuse award is limited to $750,000 per local government.
+The grant amount cannot exceed $20,000 per job for priority projects (primarily manufacturing) and $12,000 per job for all other projects.

 The Utility Account: North Carolina’s Utility Account provides infrastructure grants to local governments in Tier 1 and Tier 2 counties in the State.
 The North Carolina Department of Commerce administers the Utility Account.
 All applications are reviewed and approved by the Secretary of Commerce.

-Funding is based on the availability of funds and the merits of a project.
+Awards are based on the availability of funds and the merits of a project.
 Grants are awarded to local governments for infrastructure improvements that are publicly owned and maintained.
 The applicant must demonstrate that the project is expected to lead to job creation in the near future.
 The grant amount depends on the number of new, full-time jobs created and cannot exceed $10,000 per job created or $500,000 per project.

-- 2017: four times sales – All apportionable income of corporations shall be apportioned by multiplying the income by a fraction, the numerator of which is the property factor plus the payroll factor plus four times the sales factor, and the denominator of which is six.
+- 2017: Four times sales – All apportionable income of corporations shall be apportioned by multiplying the income by a fraction, the numerator of which is the property factor plus the payroll factor plus four times the sales factor, and the denominator of which is six.
 If the sales factor does not exist, the denominator of the fraction is the number of existing factors and if the sales factor exists but the payroll factor or the property factor does not exist, the denominator of the fraction is the number of existing factors plus three.

-- 2018: single sales factor – All apportionable income of corporations shall be apportioned by multiplying the income by the sales factor.
+- 2018: Single sales factor – All apportionable income of corporations shall be apportioned by multiplying the income by the sales factor.

 TAX EXEMPTIONS AND EXCLUSIONS

-- Exemption for Computer Software – Computer software that is sold to a person who operates a data center and is used within the data center is exempt from sales tax.
-Computer Software is defined as a set of coded instructions designed to cause a computer or automatic data processing equipment to perform a task.
+- Exemption for computer software.
+Computer software that is sold to a person who operates a data center and is used within the data center is exempt from sales tax.
+Computer software is defined as a set of coded instructions designed to cause a computer or automatic data processing equipment to perform a task.

-The Customized Training Program provides education, training and support services for new, expanding and existing business and industry in North Carolina.
-The goal of the program is to foster and support three key aspects of a company’s well being:
+The customized training program provides education, training and support services for new, expanding and existing business and industry in North Carolina.
+The goal of the program is to foster and support three key aspects of a company’s well-being:

-- Job Growth
+- Job growth

-- Technology Investment
+- Technology investment

-- Productivity Enhancement
+- Productivity enhancement

-The purpose of the Customized Training Program is to provide customized training assistance in support of full-time production and direct customer service positions created in the State of North Carolina, thereby enhancing the growth potential of companies located in the state while simultaneously preparing North Carolina’s workforce with the skills essential to successful employment in emerging industries.
-Those businesses and industries eligible for support through the Customized Training Program include Manufacturing, Technology Intensive (i.e., Information Technology, Life Sciences), Regional or National Warehousing and Distribution Centers, Customer Support Centers, Air Courier Services, National Headquarters with operations outside North Carolina, and Civil Service employees providing technical support to US military installations located in North Carolina.
+The purpose of the customized training program is to provide customized training assistance in support of full-time production and direct customer service positions created in the state of North Carolina, thereby enhancing the growth potential of companies located in the state while simultaneously preparing North Carolina’s workforce with the skills essential to successful employment in emerging industries.
+Those businesses and industries eligible for support through the customized training program include Manufacturing, Technology Intensive (i.e., Information Technology, Life Sciences), Regional or National Warehousing and Distribution Centers, Customer Support Centers, Air Courier Services, National Headquarters with operations outside North Carolina, and Civil Service employees providing technical support to U.S. military installations located in North Carolina.

 Workforce Development Network: Through a professional team representing the N.C.
-Department of Commerce, N.C.’s Community Colleges, the Division of Employment Security (DES), the University of North Carolina system and private colleges and universities, the State of North Carolina provides recruiting, screening and training services through a coordinated network of nationally recognized economic and workforce development agencies.
+Department of Commerce, N.C.’s Community Colleges, the Division of Employment Security (DES), the University of North Carolina system and private colleges and universities, the North Carolina provides recruiting, screening and training services through a coordinated network of nationally recognized economic and workforce development agencies.
 This team also has the capacity and flexibility to customize any aspect of this process, from initial recruitment to personalized screening to pre-employment training to client specific training.
 These organizations will work to develop a customized plan and provide an extensive array of services to recruit, screen and train its workforce to allow companies to compete in a global market.